bencheeorg/benchee/README.md

 ## Features

 * first runs the functions for a given warmup time without recording the results, to simulate a _"warm"_ running system
+* provides you with lots of statistics - check the next list
-* plugin/extensible friendly architecture so you can use different formatters to generate CSV, HTML and more
+* plugin/extensible friendly architecture so you can use different formatters to generate [CSV, HTML and more](#plugins)
+* nicely formatted console output with units scaled to appropriate units
+* [hooks](#hooks-setup-teardown-etc) to execute something before/after a benchmark
+* execute benchmark jobs in parallel to gather more results in the same time, or simulate a system under load
 * well tested
 * well documented
-* execute benchmark jobs in parallel to gather more results in the same time, or simulate a system under load
-* nicely formatted console output with units scaled to appropriate units
-* provides you with lots of statistics - check the next list

 Provides you with the following **statistical data**: